 Also, make sure you:

 - keep looking for different ways to discipline your child because what works for one child might not work for another

 - choose your words wisely, even when your child provokes you into blowing up at them

 - never hit your kids no matter how angry you are,

 - don’t make empty threats

-- find an outlet to vent if you have a hard time letting your anger go.
+- Find an outlet to vent if you have difficulty letting your anger go.